 Curious what exactly is covered in the report?
 Check out What Does the Lightning Experience Readiness Check Evaluate? in the Salesforce Help.

-If you like, you can set up a free 30-minute consultation with a Lightning expert to review your report and ask questions about your next steps.
+If you like, you can join a free group session with Lightning experts to learn about next steps and ask questions.

 Think about the things that happen when you move to a new house.
 You plan for improvements at the new place.
 You donate stuff you don’t use anymore instead of packing it up.
 Maybe you get a new sofa that fits better in the new space.
 It’s just like that when planning your org’s move to Lightning Experience!
 This is a great opportunity to evaluate the effectiveness of your org’s features and customizations instead of simply moving everything as-is to the new interface.
 To get started without any heavy lifting required, take a gander at Salesforce Optimizer.
 The tool identifies things you can simplify, improve, or leave behind when transitioning to Lightning Experience—so you know where to concentrate your time and resources.